livia360/Captone_project2/README.md

 ![PCA colored by avg_profits](./images/pca2.png)

-The red points represent the upper quartile of 'profit' and spread across the first dimension (>0).
+The blue points represent the upper quartile of 'profit' and spread across the first dimension (>0).

 # 5. Training and Modeling